demraldes/SN47---Inland-MK47-Case/readme.md

 The Sneed SN47 is a retro-styled 3D-printed case for the Inland MK47, inspired by vintage Cherry and IBM keyboards.
 It is directly compatible with the MK47 plate and PCB assembly and reuses the original self-tapping mounting screws.

 The latest version of the case adds 2.5 mm of height above the plate.
-This should better conceal switches and allow the bottom edge of the keycaps to sit more flush with, or slightly below, the top surface.
+This should better conceal switches and allow the bottom edge of the keycaps to sit more flush to, or slightly below, the top surface.
 This revision has not been physically tested, so use it at your own risk.
 No interference or fitment issues are expected.

 ## Case Files